ibm-cloud-docs/openwhisk/openwhisk_reference.md

 ```
 {: codeblock}

-The action input parameters are passed as a JSON object as a parameter to the `main` function.
-The result of a successful activation is also a JSON object but is returned differently depending on whether the action is synchronous or asynchronous as described in the following section.
+The Action input parameters are passed as a JSON object as a parameter to the `main` function.
+The result of a successful activation is also a JSON object but is returned differently depending on whether the Action is synchronous or asynchronous as described in the following section.

 ### Synchronous and asynchronous behavior
 {: #openwhisk_ref_javascript_synchasynch}

 It is common for JavaScript functions to continue execution in a callback function even after a return.
-To accommodate this behavior, an activation of a JavaScript action can be *synchronous* or *asynchronous*.
+To accommodate this behavior, an activation of a JavaScript Action can be *synchronous* or *asynchronous*.

-A JavaScript action's activation is **synchronous** if the main function exits under one of the following conditions:
+A JavaScript Action's activation is **synchronous** if the main function exits under one of the following conditions:

 - The main function exits without executing a `return` statement.
 - The main function exits by executing a `return` statement that returns any value *except* a Promise.

-See the following example of a synchronous action:
+See the following example of a synchronous Action:

 ```
-// an action in which each path results in a synchronous activation function main(params) {
+// an Action in which each path results in a synchronous activation function main(params) {
   if (params.payload == 0) {
      return;